-Where low-SES students attend college makes a difference in many outcomes traditionally used to gauge student success, including bachelor's degree completion rates (Bowen, Chingos, & MacPherson, 1998; Goodman, Hurwitz, & Smith, 2017), income (Dale & Krueger, 2011; Smith, Goodman, & Hurwitz, 2020), contribution to home communities (Bowen & Bok, 1998), access to elite job markets (Rivera, 2011), and even long-term financial health (Chetty, et al., 2020).
-There is strong evidence that low-SES students are more likely to attend less selective colleges than those they have the ability to attend, with lower graduation rates and income potential (Bastedo & Flaster, 2014; Bowen, Chingos & McPherson, 1998).
-There has been much attention garnered from successful efforts to induce students to apply to more selective colleges (e.g., Dynarski, et al., 2019; Hoxby & Turner, 2013), though the scalability of such efforts remains an open question (Furquim & Glasener, 2017; Gurantz, et al., 2019a).
-Indeed, contemporary efforts to ensure that lower-income students are mimicking their highestincome peers in college application and enrollment have shown that remedying the socioeconomic stratification of students requires more than simple nudges (Oreopoulos & Petronijevic, 2019).
-Higher touch initiatives such as virtual advising (Gurantz, et al., 2020) show some promise, but these efforts are obviously costlier than student mailers containing college suggestions and application fee waivers that were the mainstay of earlier efforts.
+The promise of postsecondary education is often thought of as an antidote to the accumulative challenges facing students of color and low-SES students.
+However, where low-SES students attend college makes a difference in many outcomes traditionally used to gauge student success, including bachelor's degree completion rates (Bowen & Bok, 1998; Goodman et al., 2017), future income (Dale & Krueger, 2011; Smith et al., 2020), contribution to home communities (Bowen & Bok, 1998), access to elite job markets (Rivera, 2011), and even long-term financial health (Chetty et al., 2020).
+There is also strong evidence that low-SES students are more likely to attend less selective colleges than those they have the ability to attend, with lower graduation rates and lower future income potential (Bastedo & Flaster, 2014; Bowen et al., 2009; Engberg & Wolniak, 2010).
+In addition, "micro-barriers" such as application fees, completing a college preparatory curriculum, and admissions essays may prevent students from applying to academic-match colleges (Holzman et al., 2019; Smith et al., 2015).
+Both low-income students and students of color assess signals of campus diversity, belonging, and inclusion in deciding where to apply to colleges (Holland, 2014; Jack, 2019; Slay, 2017).

+There has been much attention garnered from successful efforts to induce students to apply to more selective colleges (e.g., Dynarski et al., 2021; Hoxby & Turner, 2013), though the scalability of such efforts remains an open question (Furquim & Glasener, 2017; Gurantz et al., 2021).
+Indeed, contemporary efforts to ensure that lower-income students are mimicking their highest-income peers in college application and enrollment have shown that remedying the socioeconomic stratification of students requires more than simple nudges (Oreopoulos & Petronijevic, 2019).
+Higher touch initiatives such as virtual advising (Gurantz et al., 2020) show some promise, but these efforts are obviously costlier than student mailers containing college suggestions and application fee waivers that were the mainstay of earlier efforts.

-Correcting differential application patterns is complicated by the tendency of colleges to focus their recruitment efforts on more affluent high schools, many of which serve as traditional feeders (Wolniak & Engberg, 2007; Han, Jaquette, & Salazar, 2019).
+Correcting differential application patterns is complicated by the tendency of colleges to focus their recruitment efforts on more affluent high schools, many of which serve as traditional feeders (Salazar et al., 2021).
 Even if college representatives were to expand outreach efforts to uncharted territories, there is no guarantee that such initiatives would translate into meaningful shifts in the college enrollment behaviors of traditionally underserved students.
-First-generation students are less likely to attend college representative visits than non-first-generation students, and troublingly, they also appear to be more likely to be seduced by "instant admissions" visits by less-selective colleges offering students "admission on the spot" (Holland, 2014).
+Firstgeneration students are less likely to attend college representative visits than non-first-generation students, and troublingly, they also appear to be more likely to be seduced by "instant admissions" visits by less-selective colleges offering students "admission on the spot" (Holland, 2014).
 Low-SES students also do not seem to be influenced by federal government information efforts such as the College Scorecard (Hurwitz & Smith, 2018).